UniversalDependencies/docs/_sl-pos/CCONJ.md

 #### Conversion from JOS

-All conjunctions with Type=coordinating become `CONJ`.
+All conjunctions with Type=coordinating become `CCONJ`.